Mutooro/GarbageMgt/README.md

 - **PHP**: The project's backend is built using PHP, which handles server-side logic and database interactions.

-- **Tailwind CSS**: The Tailwind CSS framework is used for styling and creating a responsive user interface.If you failed to load any styles then run this command in your terminal
+- **Tailwind CSS**: The Tailwind CSS framework is used for styling and creating a responsive user interface
--> npx tailwindcss -i ./src/tailwind.css -o ./public/style.css --watch

-## Getting Started

-To get started with the Garbage Complaint System, follow these steps:

-1. Clone this repository to your local machine.

-2. Set up a web server with PHP support (e.g., Apache, Nginx) and configure it to serve the project files.

-3. Import the database schema provided in the project.

-4. Run this project as http://localhost/GarbageComplaintSystem/public/

-## Important Note:
-Please be aware that to successfully use the mailing features in this application, you must configure the email settings in XAMPP correctly.
-Failure to do so may result in certain actions not functioning as expected.

-## Default Admin Login Credentials

-To access the admin panel, you can use the following default login credentials:

-- **Username**: ankushruzal@gmail.com
-- **Password**: 12345678

-Please note that it's crucial to change the default password after your initial login for security reasons.

-## License

-This project is licensed under the Rudal Kunwar.